 Affordable housing is readily available in Ithaca.
 Ithaca is both small enough that much of the housing is a short walk or bus ride, but large enough that each area has it's own unique feeling.
 Please note that much of the housing will rent in the Spring for the following Fall.

-If you prefer to live in other campus housing, please visit the Graduate and Professional Student Housing (GPSH) for more information.
+If you prefer to live in on- campus housing, please visit the Graduate and Professional Student Housing (GPSH) for more information.

 Local Communities Closest to Campus